chalee1413/ads_auction/TECHNICAL_REPORT.md

 Six demonstrations were implemented, each covering distinct methodologies for incrementality measurement.
 All implementations use real algorithms from peer-reviewed research papers with proper citations (see "demo/CITATIONS.md").

+**Assumption Validation:**
+All demos now include assumption checks that validate data requirements and statistical assumptions before computing results.
+Each demo displays PASS/FAIL status for assumptions, specific errors if assumptions fail, and WARNING messages when results may be invalid.
+This ensures transparent reporting of result validity and helps identify data quality issues early.

 ### Demo 1: A/B Test with CUPED Adjustment

 **Objective**: Demonstrate variance reduction using Controlled-experiment Using Pre-period Data (CUPED).